 Throughout the Academic Year

-Students will spend most of their time on research activities.
+The PhD programmes involves conducting original research under close supervision and producing a written thesis at the end of the study.
 All students are required to complete the ‘Research Methodology’ course in the beginning of the study.
-The Bahasa Melayu language course is compulsory for all international students.
+The Bahasa Melayu language course is compulsory for all international students which is handled by Pusat CITRA UKM .

-Students will be supervised by the faculty members for their research component.
-Applicants are required to approach and seek potential supervisor with matched research interest before applying for the study.
-Information regarding potential supervisors can be found at the faculty’s Secretariat of Research and Innovation website (http://www.ukm.my/spifper/) or the respective departmental website.
+Students will be supervised by appointed academic members of the faculty.
+Applicants are required to approach potential supervisors with matched research interest before applying for the study.
+Information regarding potential supervisors can be found at the faculty’s Secretariat of Research and Innovation website or the respective departmental websites.

-Students are required to complete the following criteria within 12 semesters in order to be considered for graduation:
+Students are required to fulfill the following criteria within 12 semesters in order to be considered for graduation:

 Career prospects include but not limited to academic and research institutes, industry, and entrepreneurship.